 If you are contacting a family law attorney for the first time, your head is probably swimming with questions and concerns.
 We want to take some time to prepare you for what to expect at your first meeting with us.

 One of the first things we will do is ask you to tell us your goals.
-Your answer helps us learn more about you, and sets the tone for our meeting and the advice we will give you.
+Your answer helps us learn more about you and sets the tone for our meeting and the advice we will give you.
 Then, we will ask questions to elicit important background information from you.
 We want to know about your family, your finances, and, if it is a divorce, what assets you have.
 It sometimes helps to have pay stubs, tax returns, or a list of your monthly expenses on hand for the meeting.

 Once we understand your goals, your background, and your story, we can talk about a strategy for moving forward.
-We will give you multiple options to choose from, and we can weigh the pros and cons of each option.
+We will give you multiple options to choose from, and can help weigh the pros and cons of each option.
 You can ask us a lot of questions.
 No question is silly, and we will answer all of your questions honestly.
 You are welcome to ask us about our experience and qualifications.

-Our office accepts Visa, MasterCard, AmEx, and Discover credit cards, and checks, and money orders as payment.
-Payment is due at the time of the consultation.
+Our office accepts Visa, MasterCard, AmEx, and Discover credit cards, electronic and regular checks, and money orders as payment for consultations and retainers.